| Unit Name | Total |

 Q.57 The Grammar Translation Method in English Language Teaching stresses on:

-Q.58 Identify the correct statement on about ‘Langue’ and ‘Parole’ below:
+Q.58 Identify the correct statements about ‘Langue’ and ‘Parole’:

 A. Langue is the abstract language system, the grammar of a language.